Cranberry Oatmeal Cookies

 Melt chocolate chips in microwave on HIGH in 30 second intervals until melted.
 Stir chocolate until smooth.
 Drizzle on top of cooled cookies.

 Store in an airtight container.
-Keep in the refrigerator for cookies drizzled with melted chocolate.
+Keep cookies drizzled with melted chocolate in the refrigerator.